 "Treat it exactly the same way you treated them wearing pants when they didn't want to," Gilboa said. "'Sorry, sweetie, it's a rule.
 You can't go outside without pants.
 Now, because of what's going on, you can't go out without wearing a mask.' ...
 I can have empathy for the fact that they don't like it, but that doesn't change the rules."

 She also said it's important to help kids understand that wearing face coverings and masks will help other people afflicted with coronavirus or affected by social distancing.

 "Kids are looking for stuff they can control," Gilboa said.
 "There's research that shows that kids are less likely to do something to keep themselves safe, but more likely to do something to keep other people safe. ...
 Help them feel like the hero that they are by wearing that mask."

-This story was originally published in April 2020 and has been updated.
+This story was originally published on TODAY in April 2020 and has been updated.